-A regular craps table contains two sides with the same pattern on the left and right.
-There's no difference in gameplay between the two sides; rather, it's designed this way to make it easier for more bettors to join in a single game of craps on one table.
-That way, two dealers can manage bets on a craps table when the game gets busy.
+A regular craps table has two sides with the same pattern on the left and right.
+There's no difference in gameplay between the two sides; it's simply a way for dealers in physical casinos to manage a larger number of bettors when the game gets more popular.

 The Pass Line & Don't Pass Bar

 The pass line bet (or the 'front line bet' in some casino circles) is placed in the low corners of the craps table.
 This is a popular bet for newbies and seasoned craps players due to its low house edge of 1.41%.